jstowers/berkeley-data-structures/final-project/sudoku-solver/README.md

 ## Questions

 1. How do I populate an initial grid with clues?
+DONE 10/22/23

     r1 = [2, 0, 8, 0, 0, 4, 3, 0, 0]

+2. How do I start the iteration process?

+3. How do I create the hash tables?